jnk-cons/easy-rscp/docu/docs/getting-started/setup.md

 | jnk-easy-rscp-service  | Higher level that hides RSCP subtleties behind services.
 Most users should use this module.
 The scope will be extended in future version. |

 ???+ info "Maven central"
-    The artifacts are available in the maven central repository
+    The artifacts are available in the maven central repository and for easy-rscp-js on npm

 === "Maven"
     ```xml